janewernow/Bot563-Final-Project/notebook-log.md

 First, combine the data set file and your customized MrBayes block in the terminal using **cat Marker_42657_aligned_nexus.nex MrBayes_block.txt > Marker_42657_aligned_nexus_mb.nex**
 Next, run MrBayes using the command **mb Marker_42657_aligned_nexus_mb.nex** If you run MrBayes without the dataset first, use the command **execute Marker_42657_aligned_nexus_mb.nex** and it will do the same thing.
+##### Reasoning
+I chose to use MrBayes because it implements a Bayesian approach to phylogenetics, which is a powerful and flexible framework for inference that can incorporate a wide range of models and priors.
+It is relatively fast compared to other methods of Bayesian inference due to its use of MCMC algorithms.
+MrBayes can be computationally expensive for large data sets.
+The results are also extremely influenced by the priors, complexity of the model, and amount of data in the dataset.
+Therefore it is very important to run multiple MCMC chains with the priors to ensure good mixing and convergence of chains.

 # The Coalescent
 ## Installing Software